joye-fuu/no-waitlist/FIREBASE_SETUP.md

 This will run a limited test scrape to verify everything works.

+## Troubleshooting Common Issues

+### Exit Code 100 During Chrome Setup

+If you see errors about missing packages like `libasound2`, this is due to package name changes in newer Ubuntu versions.
+The workflow has been updated to use the correct package names for Ubuntu 24.04.

+### Exit Code 100 During Scraper Execution

+This usually indicates:

+1. **Missing GitHub Secrets** - Make sure both `FIREBASE_SERVICE_ACCOUNT_KEY` and `FIREBASE_PROJECT_ID` are set correctly
+2. **Wrong Firebase Project ID** - Verify your project ID matches your Firebase project
+3. **Firebase Permissions** - Ensure the service account has Firestore write permissions

+Check the "Test Firebase connection" step in the GitHub Actions logs for specific error details.

 ## Manual Trigger

 You can manually trigger the scraper anytime by: